mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 ### Handling executor errors

-If the execution of the `executor` fails the promise should transition to the `REJECTED` state with the failure reason
+If the execution of the `executor` fails, the promise should transition to the `REJECTED` state with the failure reason.

 ```javascript
 describe('handling executor errors', () => {